 - Clinical science

 Statins are the lipid-lowering drugs of choice.
 Statins reduce hepatic cholesterol synthesis by inhibiting enzyme HMG-CoA reductase.
 This leads to a consequent upregulation of LDL receptors on hepatocytes, which, in turn, lowers LDL cholesterol levels and triglycerides while raising HDL cholesterol.
 Headache and gastrointestinal side-effects are common.
-Statins carry a risk of hepatic and muscular toxicity, the latter being associated with a high risk of acute kidney injury (AKI).
-In this case, statins should immediately be discontinued.
+Statins carry a risk of hepatic and muscle toxicity.
+Mucle toxicity may rarely manifest with rhabdomyolysis.

 |Statin||Half-life in hours||CYP-450||Bioavailability|

 |Pitavastatin||12||Limited CYP2C9||∼ 50%|

 - Pleiotropic effect: ↓ C-reactive protein, ↑ plaque stabilization; , ↑ anti-inflammatory effect, antioxidant effect and improved endothelial function of coronary arteries

 - General (common): headache and gastrointestinal symptoms (e.g., constipation, diarrhea, flatulence)

 - Hepatic (<1% of patients): ↑ LFTs due to the involvement of cytochrome P450 systems (CYP3A4 and CYP2C9) in the breakdown of statins

 - Muscular: Statins decrease the synthesis of coenzyme Q10 and impair energy production within the muscle.

 Interaction with certain drugs (see below) can increase the risk of myopathy!